Steel consumption growth patterns, 2003-2012

 Note:The data for South Sudan corresponds to the period 2003-2011 (and were collected as part of data on Sudan’s steel consumption before the independence of South Sudan).
 There is no data available yet for the period 2012-2013.

 1. Steel consumption growth rates for Belgium and Luxembourg are calculated from data on the two countries combined.

 2. Steel consumption growth rates for Serbia and Montenegro refer to the period 2007-2012.Source: OECD calculations based on data from the World Steel Association.

 About the OECD Steel Committee

-The OECD carries out analytical and statistical work in world steel market and industry developments, world steelmaking capacity, world steel trade developments, and basic steel statistics.
+The OECD Steel Committee carries out analytical and statistical work on world steel market and industry developments, steelmaking capacity, steel trade developments, and steel-related raw materials.
 It holds meetings and workshops to discuss current and emerging issues.

 The Steel Committee is comprised of 27 OECD Members, four Associates (Brazil, Romania, Russian Federation and Ukraine), as well as seven Participants (Argentina, Bulgaria, Egypt, India, Malaysia, South Africa and Chinese Taipei).
 China participates in Committee discussions as an Invitee.
 The Committee’s participants account for most of the world’s steel production and trade.

 Such a high rate of representation, the global nature of the problems facing the steel sector, and the broad variety of issues addressed in the Steel Committee's programme of work is strengthening the role of the Committee in the multilateral institutional architecture.

 While the OECD is not the place to establish and supervise legally binding rules of the steel market, it has emerged over the years as the unique platform where multilateral steel problems can be discussed and political solutions found.
 Analytical capacity, policy dialogue and political commitments are the driving forces that govern this Committee.